clean-code-craft-tcq-1/add-variety-cs-Akhilahebbar/README.md

 How can you minimize the amount of work done to add a new type?
 Can you add without modifying existing code?

+##Implemetion Details

+Used strategical pattern to minimize the comlexity and impove extensibility.

+Created interface for Coolingtype created 3 classes which inherit the properties and functions of Cooling Type .
+As and when new cooling type added ,using reflection it will create instance and check the type.

+similarly Created interface for Altert created 2 classes which inherit the properties and functions of Alert.One is for controller and other one for Mail.
+Depending on the type of instance created alert will trigger after temperature check.

+Test cases created for all the functions implemented in TypewiseAlert.